 Isn’t this monument a sight for sore eyes?

 After the war, Kosovo became part of an overly complicated political situation when it was under the protection of the United Nations (read more about it here) and so it remained for almost a decade until the year 2008.

-In 2008, Kosovo was officially recognised as an independent nation by 108 countries in the world (read here the complete list).
+In 2008, Kosovo was officially recognized as an independent nation by 108 countries in the world (read here the complete list).

-Of course, Serbia hasn’t recognised it yet (and let’s be honest, it probably never will).
+Of course, Serbia hasn’t recognized it yet (and let’s be honest, it probably never will).